Oxsomi/core3/docs/graphics_api.md

 - msaa: multi sample count.
   - Optional if no special msaa settings are needed.
 Defaults to 1.
   - 1 and 4 are always supported (though 4 is slower and needs special care).
-  - 2, 8 and 16 aren't always supported, so make sure to query it and/or fallback to 1 or 4 if not present.
+  - 2 and 8 aren't always supported, so make sure to query it and/or fallback to 1 or 4 if not present.
 EGraphicsDataTypes of the device capabilities lists this.
   - See Features/MSAA for more info.
 - topologyMode: type of mesh topology.
   - Defaults to TriangleList if not specified.
   - TriangleList, TriangleStrip, LineList, LineStrip, PointList, TriangleListAdj, TriangleStripAdj, LineListAdj, LineStripAdj.
-- patchControlPointsExt: optional feature TessellationShader.
-Defines the number of tessellation points.
+- patchControlPoints: Defines the number of tessellation points (max 32).
 - stageCount: how many shader stages are available.
 - Using DirectRendering:
   - If DirectRendering is enabled, a simpler way of creating can be used to aid porting and simplify development for desktop.